MVC Architecture in Salesforce

 Any request for an application in SFDC goes through a process in the Salesforce MVC Architecture.
 The following are the steps :

-6. Once the result is generated, it will upload to view through the view engine.
+- Once the result is generated, it will be reverted to the controller, which then forwards it to the view layer for final output.

 Features Of Salesforce MVC Architecture